atelyshev/vosvideoserver/README.md

 In general it has no limitation in number of attched cameras, it is matter of media servers you are running this moment.
 Just install server, register under web profile on http://vosvideo.com and assign next camera to that server.

 Future plans:
-* Write video on disk
 * Show recorded video on Web console (vosvideo.com)
 * Implement DASH for recorded video
 * General improvements for Web part, use GRPC instead servicestack, use OAuth instead custom authentication, improve DB schema.
-* Rebuild under LInux.
+* Rebuild under Linux.
 Server itself has very small number of Windows dependent code.
-Only for maintainig service mode.
+Only for maintaining service mode.
 It can be easily removed.
-Other codeis C++14 standard STD
+Other code is C++14 standard STD

 How to start.
 1. You need to build needed libraries